 So I was doing my usual stalking of people on FB.
 Then I found out that Qiao Qiao’s finally in a new drama.
-It has been awhile since the addicting True Love 365 so I really need something to watch of Qiao Qiao’s.
+It has been a while since the addicting True Love 365 so I really need something to watch of Qiao Qiao’s.
 This time, she’s supposedly portraying the second sister from a family of four siblings–of which all are female.
 Her name in here is Li Yi Wan (黎一彎).

 In other somewhat related news, Zhao Shun had passed away recently.
 I learned of it through Nicholas Teo’s Facebook–to which he said some good words about the lovable and comical actor who had given a lot of advice during their collaboration in Smile Pasta.
-Zhao Shun, if fans of the drama The Magicians of Love remember, portrayed Qiao Qiao’s father.
+Zhao Shun, if fans of the drama The Magicians of Love remembered, portrayed Qiao Qiao’s father.
 R.I.P. to the late actor.

 *All images were collected around the net hence belonging to their rightful owners.

 Out to hunt for short dramas, I found this.
 Well, more like I was checking what was up with Qu Zhong Heng lately and found how much I missed.
 Then there was the whole reading the cast list and knowing that it was short so what was the harm, right?

 Kingone Wang as Lin Xin Yi (林信一).
 Was this the first time Kingone portray a father figure?
 I didn’t watch all of his past dramas so I don’t know.
 But it was new for me and I thought he was convincing enough because he was a young parent after all so it wasn’t like he had to be wise and inspirational.
 He just had to make the bond work.
 And someone needs to give this man more leading roles.
 He made it so natural and convincing–whether in those ‘idol dramas’ OR these types of serious ones.